Is Your Brain Dehydrated? Here's How to Tell

 - 🧠 Brain Fog – Struggling to concentrate?
 Dehydration can reduce mental sharpness, making your thoughts feel sluggish.

 - 🔍 Memory Issues – Forgetting recent events?
 The brain relies on water to store and process memories efficiently.
+Boosting brain creativity and memory starts with hydration before mental stimulation techniques even come into play.

 - 🎯 Lack of Focus – Finding it hard to stay on task or remain engaged in conversations?
 Dehydration might be the culprit.